psteichen/clusil-website/_events/wg-bcms-session-12.md

 ---
 **Session 13** of the WG-BCMS, addressed to all BCM managers and people interested in BCM in general.
 Join us to continue the discussions…..

-Main discussion topic for this session is:
+Main discussion topics for this session are:

+*
-* * ISO 22301:2019
+  * ISO 22301:2019
 * o Discussion about changes from ISO 22301:2012 to ISO 22301:2019
 * o How do you follow this standard and what have you already implemented?

 ##### When: